elan-ev/lego/README.md

         - "--http"
 ```

-An example of using this role to obtain certificate using an external webserver (e.g. Nginx).
-The webserver should be configured to deliver files from `/var/lib/nginx/.well-known/acme-challenge` over http and URL path `/.well-known/acme-challenge`.
+An example of using this role to obtain a certificate using an external webserver (e.g. Nginx).
+The webserver should be configured to deliver files from `/var/lib/nginx/.well-known/acme-challenge` over http under the URL path `/.well-known/acme-challenge`.
 On each certificate update, the webserver should be reloaded.

-For more information about ACME HTTP challenge please take a look at [Documentation](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).
+For more information about ACME HTTP challenges please take a look at [Documentation](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).

 ```yaml
 - hosts: servers